by Dr. Erin Carr, May 26, 2017

 Years ago it was mainly writers, computer programmers, or gamers who were most at risk for developing carpal tunnel syndrome.
 Due to their constant clicking and typing overuse.
 However, currently as everyone continues to ramp use of technological devices.
 Whether it be tablets, smart phones, laptops, or desktop computers.
 Carpal tunnel syndrome and similar hand or wrist pain symptoms are now much more common throughout different age groups and professions.

 What is a Carpal Tunnel?

 Understand the Median Nerve actually initiates from your neck.
 It exits from the C5-6 nerve root of your cervical spine.
-Knowing this, can help you understand that your carpal tunnel symptoms may also be stemming from your upper arm, shoulder, or spine.
+Knowing this, can help you understand that your carpal tunnel symptoms may also be stemming from your upper arm, shoulder or neck.

 What are Carpal Tunnel Symptoms?

 The term carpal tunnel syndrome is used so frequently.
 You may think you have it when you actually do not.
 There are various types of hand or wrist pain that can be mistaken for it.
 But, If you answer, yes, to any of the questions below you may have authentic symptoms of carpal tunnel syndrome.

 Do you experience tightness or burning sensations in your forearm?

 Do you feel pain, numbness, or tingling in your thumb, index finger, middle finger, or part of your ring finger?

 Is it painful when you bend or flex your wrist?